NEW BOARD GAMES, BEST BOARD GAMES, FAMILY BOARD GAMES, POPULAR BOARD GAMES, FUN BOARD GAMES

-Whether you think you know someone more than they know about you or want to know someone, this is a fun way to find out.
+Whether you think you know someone more than they know about you or want to know more about someone, this is a fun way to find out.
 There are many unique features in this game that set it apart from other games.
 This game contains a new style die (singular for dice), tokens and Tracker Cards which keep track of everyone's play.
-Other innovations include a multiple card tray to help keep your playing cards in order and unique cards such as Zany, Personal Experience, and Tasks.
+Other innovations include a card tray you place on the board to help keep your playing cards in order and unique cards such as Zany, Personal Experience, and Tasks.

-The challenge of this game is to answer questions cards drawn by other players.
+The challenge of this game is to answer question cards drawn by other players.
 If you can't answer a question correctly, you then receive a Debit.
 If you receive four Debits, you now get a Task from the player who asked you your last question.
 A Task is an assigned work or duty detail to be performed anytime after the game is finished.
-Examples: Make or buy a dessert, wash and dry a pet, or host a picnic or barbeque, etc. There are ways to lessen a Task or even eliminate it.
+Examples: make or buy a dessert, wash and dry a pet, or host a picnic or barbeque, etc. There are ways to lessen a Task or even eliminate it.
 It's easy to keep track of any Debits you may receive on your specialized Tracker Card.
-A sticky notepad is also included in the game to transfer and post your Task to remind you.
+A notepad is also included with the game to transfer and post any players' Task to remind them.